NEXT plc – Annual report – 31 January 2026

 Customers

-As a large retail business, the sentiment of customers can be seen in the Company’s underlying sales performance figures, which the Board reviews regularly.
+As a large retail business, our focus is on providing product choice, quality and value and excellent customer service for our customers.
+The sentiment of customers can be seen in the Company’s underlying sales performance figures, which the Board reviews regularly.
 The executive directors provide updates to the Board on their perceptions and the market view of consumer sentiment.
-The interests of customers are considered in key decisions, e.g. relating to: store portfolio changes; selection of product lines including third-party brands; selection and monitoring of suppliers to ensure quality and safety standards are met; freight and logistics arrangements to maximise efficiencies from order to delivery; the availability of customer credit products; and the development of the NEXT Online platform.
+The interests of customers are considered in key decisions, e.g. relating to: store portfolio changes; selection of product lines including third-party brands; selection and monitoring of suppliers to ensure quality and safety standards are met whilst also providing value; freight and logistics arrangements to maximise efficiencies from order to delivery; the availability of customer credit products; and the development of the NEXT Online platform.
+With the interests of customers in mind, during the year the Board reviewed proposals in respect of capital expenditure on warehouses, major freight forwarding and customer order delivery contracts and received a number of updates on the Group’s supply chain.

 Regulators